Corporate governance: Principal–agent conflict

-Some concerns regarding governance follows from the potential for conflicts of interests that are a consequence of the non-alignment of preferences between: shareholders and upper management (principal–agent problems); and among shareholders (principal–principal problems), although also other stakeholder relations are affected and coordinated through corporate governance.
+Some concerns regarding governance follows from the potential for conflicts of interests that are a consequence of the non-alignment of preferences between: shareholders and upper management (principal–agent problems); and among shareholders (principal–principal problems), although other stakeholder relations are affected and coordinated through corporate governance.

 In large firms where there is a separation of ownership and management, the principal–agent problem can arise between upper-management (the "agent") and the shareholder(s) (the "principals").
 The shareholders and upper management may have different interests.
 The shareholders typically desire returns on their investments through profits and dividends, while upper management may also be influenced by other motives, such as management remuneration or wealth interests, working conditions and perquisites, or relationships with other parties within (e.g., management-worker relations) or outside the corporation, to the extent that these are not necessary for profits.
 Those pertaining to self-interest are usually emphasized in relation to principal-agent problems.
 The effectiveness of corporate governance practices from a shareholder perspective might be judged by how well those practices align and coordinate the interests of the upper management with those of the shareholders.
 However, corporations sometimes undertake initiatives, such as climate activism and voluntary emission reduction, that seems to contradict the idea that rational self-interest drives shareholders' governance goals.'

 An example of a possible conflict between shareholders and upper management materializes through stock repurchases (treasury stock).
 Executives may have incentive to divert cash surpluses to buying treasury stock to support or increase the share price.
 However, that reduces the financial resources available to maintain or enhance profitable operations.
 As a result, executives can sacrifice long-term profits for short-term personal gain.
 Shareholders may have different perspectives in this regard, depending on their own time preferences, but it can also be viewed as a conflict with broader corporate interests (including preferences of other stakeholders and the long-term health of the corporation).